Simple Pro forma Forecast FAQ: What you need to know

 Simple vs. Detailed pro forma forecasts:

-- Simple: 2–4 key drivers, high-level view (MyOB)
+• Simple: 2-4 key drivers tied to your main levers, high-level view

-- Detailed: multi-sheet, line‐by‐line modeling
+• Detailed: multi-sheet, line-by-line modeling of every account

-The goal is clarity and speed — giving you enough information to make informed decisions without getting lost in details.
+The goal is clarity and speed: giving you enough information to make informed decisions without getting lost in details.

 Why use a simple forecast?